-One of the things we’ve recently incorporated into the classes here are naturally fermented beverages.
+One of the things we enjoy in the summer here are naturally fermented beverages.

-The syrups for the both the kombutcha’s and the kefir are best made when the produce is in season, and they become more precise as the season ends.
-Preserves are a promise that you see the sun again, and glass of sweet bubbly kefir is like a beautiful memory that sustains me through to spring in the darkest winter months.
+The syrups for both the kombucha’s and the kefir are best made when the products are in season, and they become more precious as the season ends.
+Preserves are a promise that you see the sun again, and a glass of sweet bubbly kefir is like a beautiful memory that sustains me through to spring in the darkest winter months.

 After a few days of anaerobic fermentation at room temperature, you get a sparkling, fruity, acidic, slightly sweet, aromatic fermented drink.
 I brought my most recent batch of grains back from San Francisco, but water kefir grains are available all over the world.
 There is not allot of research on kefir and the real origin of the water kefir grains is unknown.